There were a few Shouts who made their home in Darlington.

 Sarah Ann Shout (1852 – 1924) married Arthur Eddington and was the mother of the world famous astronomer and physicist Arthur Stanley Eddington who confirmed Einstein’s theory of relativity.
 Details of his illustrious career can be found on Wikipedia and other web sites including this one for his obituary .

 Elizabeth Mason Shout (1854 – 1931) married Robert Brearley Oddie who was a teacher at the Ackworth School, the Friends boarding school in Yorkshire.
 In 1881 he became the Superintendent of the Friends School at Sibford near Banbury in Oxfordshire.
 The school is still operating and details can be found here.
-Paul Eddington the late actor was a pupil at this school.
+Paul Eddington the late actor of “Yes Minister” fame among other successes, was a pupil at this school.

 Jane Shout (1857 – 1947) appears never to have married.
 She died at Home Farm, Sibford Ferris where she lived with the Wealsby family.